 ALL•TEMPS offers competitive wages according to the type of work being performed in relation to the University’s wage scale.
 Review the ALL•TEMPS bi-weekly pay schedule.
 ALL•TEMPS working on assignment must keep track of time worked in the University's PRISM TRKS system.
 Click the PRISM TRKS button on the right hand side for additional information.

 Temporary employees are not eligible for Pitt health and life insurance, but the University will contribute to the employees' Social Security, Liability Insurance, and Workers Compensation.
-A University of Pittsburgh Temporary Staff ID card is available, and can be used to access Pitt Shuttles and some library privileges.

 Frequently Asked Questions